prempreetbrar/Hangman/README.md

 # Hangman
-A 1-player game of Hangman that shows visuals when the user guesses incorrectly; the game can be replayed as many times as the user desires.
+A 1-player game of Hangman made using React.js and Material-UI that shows visuals when the user guesses incorrectly; the game can be replayed as many times as the user desires.

 ## **Click [*here*](https://prempreetbrar.github.io/Hangman/) to play!** Or, watch a quick gif of me playing below: